Amen-under-Wu/Amen-under-Wu/README.md

 - find some interesting frontend things to put on my personal website
 - finish my wheel and the fallen spire on it
-- try some ctf contests
+- try to create some art

 ## Contact